VermontDataScienceGroup/Website/README.md

-# Burlington Data Scientists Meetup Website
+# Vermont Data Science Group Website

-Welcome to the Burlington Data Scientists Meetup website repository!
-This repository contains the source code for the static HTML website of the Burlington Data Scientists Meetup group.
+Welcome to the Vermont Data Science Group (formerly the Burlington Data Scientists Meetup) website repository!
+This repository contains the source code for the static HTML website of the Vermont Data Science Group.

 ## Table of Contents
 - Introduction